Accessibility Menu

 David Pace 7:08

 Right.
-So it’s kind of you have to two directions that you go up there, you talk with and facilitate journaling or writing in patients, but also you work very closely with the clinical set, their doctors, residents.
+So it’s kind of you have to two directions that you go up there, you talk with and facilitate journaling or writing in patients, but also you work very closely with the clinical set, there, doctors, residents.
 Is that correct?

 Susan Sample 7:30